JAWilmer/TheBoxerApp/README.md

     * Express is used handle routes and serve static files
 * [Bootstrap](https://getbootstrap.com/) - Bootstrap is an open-source front-end framework for designing websites and web applications
     * Bootstrap is used to create forms and other interface components
-* [Handlebars](https://handlebarsjs.com/) - Handlebars is a templating engine that allows for the creation of dynamic congtent
-    * Handlebars is used to render content when user is selecting customized boxes
 * [Sequelize](docs.sequelizejs.com/) -  a promise-based ORM for Node.js
     * Sequelize models are used to update product tables in mySQL and create table initial table structure
 * [Etsy](https://www.etsy.com/developers/documentation/getting_started/api_basics) - Unique gifts including homemade wares and jewelery
     * Etsy API is currently the only API that powers boxer's content, however, the framework is in place to include other API content
+* [LiveChat](https://www.livechatinc.com/) - Online chat and help desk
+    * LiveChat provides user assistance if needed

 ## Authors
     * Julie Wilmer- API and Front End